Opening Doors - Station Internship Program

 Financial Support

-- PMJA subsidizes the internship with substantial funding that your station administers through payroll
+- PMJA provides $6,500 to support the internship that your station administers through payroll

 Professional Development